vserver export-policy rule add-clientmatches

 -clientmatches <text>- List of Clientmatch Strings to Add

 This parameter specifies list of the match strings specifying the client or clients to add to the export rule.
 Duplicate match strings will not be created and the list may not contain duplicates entries.
 Match strings from the clientmatches list are added to the clientmatch field if the match string is not identical to one of the strings already in the clientmatch field.
+The maximum number of clientmatches that can be created is 4096.
 You can specify the match string in any of the following formats: